guusj/books/Warbreaker_BrandonSanderson.md

 Red was the theme for the serving women and priests today.
 That made Siri want to choose something else.
 Eventually, she decided on gold, and she pointed at the two golden gowns, having the women bring them forward so she could look at them more closely.
 Unfortunately, as she did so, the women fetched three more golden dresses from a rolling wardrobe out in the hallway.
 Siri sighed.
 It was as if they were determined to keep her from having a reasonably simple choice.
 She just hated seeing so many options disappear each day.
 If only . . .
 She paused.
 “Could I try them _all_ on?”
 The serving women glanced at each other, a little confused.
 They nodded toward her, their expressions conveying a simple message. _Of course you can._ Siri felt foolish, but in Idris she’d never had a choice before.
 She smiled, standing and letting them take off her robe and then dress her in the first of the gowns, careful not to mess up her hair.
 Siri inspected herself, noting that the neckline was rather low.
-She was willing to splurge on color, but the amount of flesh Hallandrens showed still felt scandalous.
+She was willing to splurge on color, but the amount of flesh the Hallandren showed still felt scandalous.
 She nodded, letting them take off the gown.
 Then they dressed her in the next one—a two-piece garment with a separate corset.
 Once they were finished, Siri eyed this new outfit in the mirror.
 She liked it, but she wanted to try the others as well.
 So, after spinning about and inspecting the back, she nodded and moved on.
 It was frivolous.
 But why was she so worried about being frivolous?
 Her father wasn’t around to regard her with that stern, disapproving face of his.
 Vivenna was an entire kingdom away.
 Siri was queen of the Hallandren people.
 Shouldn’t she try to learn their ways?
 She smiled at the ridiculous justification, but went on to the next gown anyway.